Crumlin GAA

 Crumlin GAA Club is a Gaelic Athletic Association club in Crumlin, Dublin, Ireland.

-Origins of the game in Crumlin
+History

-As far back as the 1740s Hurling was to be seen in Crumlin.
-The village was bordered by an area of "Common Land".
-The most important game recorded at Crumlin Common was in 1748, between hurlers representing Leinster and Munster, a game which Leinster won by a late goal.
+Hurling was reportedly played in the Crumlin area from the 1740s.
+The village was bordered by an area of "common land", and a game between hurlers representing Leinster and Munster was recorded on Crumlin Common in 1748.

-Club history

 Crumlin Independents were set up in the early 1900s and lasted until 1935.
 St. Agnes’s Football Club was set up in 1932, to be followed by St. Columba’s Hurling Club in 1945.
 These two clubs catered for their respective games until the end of 1969, when they amalgamated to form Crumlin Hurling and Football Club.
 In late 1979 a new addition to the club took place when it was joined by Cúchulainn Camogie Club, which had operated in the area since 1967.
 In 2007 the Club was renamed Crumlin GAA Club.

 Facilities

 Club playing pitches are located in Willie Pearse Park in Crumlin Village, and the clubhouse, which was opened in 1983 is located at Lorcan O'Toole Park.